Addictions, Drug & Alcohol Institute

 Is there a cost to attend?

-No. Registration for the First Responder Wellness Summit funded by the state and is free for first responders to attend.
+No. Registration for the First Responder Wellness Summit is funded by the state and is free for first responders to attend.

 How do I register?